Habondia Peach Brandy Header

 Pairing the brandy with Foster’s fresh made peach galette with almond cream, under a beautiful night sky with good company and lively banter, and you couldn’t ask for a better evening.

-Habondia Peach Brandy is aged for six months in a white wine barrel, then for thirty months in a used, medium toasted Missouri white oak barrel, for a total of three years aging.
+Habondia Peach Brandy is aged for six months in a white wine barrel, then for thirty months in a used, medium-toasted Missouri white oak barrel, for three years aging.
 As with the fresh ginger used for The Big O, the fresh peaches used are hand-chopped on-site at the distillery.
-As opposed to distilling just the fruit wine, the entire peach mash is distilled.
+Instead of distilling just the fruit wine, the entire peach mash is distilled.
 The only part of the peach that is unused is the pit.
-Bottled at 90 proof, this first incarnation is a single barrel that was distilled from one ton of fresh peaches, producing 194 bottles.
+Bottled at 90 proof, this first incarnation is a single barrel distilled from one ton of fresh peaches, producing 194 bottles.
 MSRP is $75 for a 750ml bottle that is presented in a branded wooden box.

 This will be an annual limited release in the fall, with yields projected to be 190-225 bottles in 2019, 380-450 bottles in 2020, and 1200-1300 bottles in 2021.